 Setting goals for your employees is an essential part of managing a team.
 However, goals alone are not enough, you also need to regularly evaluate their progress toward those goals.
 Employee evaluations help you and your team understand what's working and what needs to change going forward.

-When you manage remote workers, it’s even more important to measure their progress and success.
+When you manage remote workers—a group that included 35.5 million people in the U.S. as of early 2024—it's even more important to measure their progress and success.
 In-person meetings are powerful, but your remote evaluations can have the same impact when done correctly.
-Use this guide to learn how to evaluate remote workers more effectively.
+This guide walks you through proven strategies for setting clear goals, measuring success effectively, and building accountability without micromanaging your distributed team.

 Employee evaluations, at their core, should be about maintaining a productive dialogue with your team members.
 Navigating these conversations with remote employees can be challenging, but investing the time to do it right will pay off.